FarronF/limerick-council-meetings/meetings/2020/07/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 10th June 2020.md

 public toilet is in the new car park to be constructed at O’Riordan’s.

-Councillor Galvin expressed disappointment at the responses outlined above in relation to--- 6
+Councillor Galvin expressed disappointment at the responses outlined above in relation to
+---
+6

 Wards Cross, Devon Cross and Abbeyfeale Traffic Management Plan and to the length of